raphaelletseng/astro-blog/src/content/posts/sentiment-analysis.md

 ---
-title: An Experiment with Sentiment Analysis on Moview Reviews
+title: An Experiment with Sentiment Analysis on Film Reviews
 published: 2025-01-23
-description: "An exploration of sentiment analysis on movie review data."
+description: "An exploration of sentiment analysis on film and movie review data."
 image: ""
 tags: [NLP, ML]
 category: "cs-learnings"